 Activities included a live game of 'Eco-Construction Trumps' played with cards designed to educate players about sustainable use of materials, developed by PhD researcher and part-time FADA lecturer John Clarke, and discussions on topics such as 'Is sustainability about behaviour more than technology?' and 'What does sustainability mean to you?'

 Another highlight was the recycled-merino-wool rugs crocheted live by Product and Furniture Design BA(Hons) graduate Charlotte Jenkinson.
 Charlotte designed special gloves to felt waste sheep's wool for her chunky rugs, which she crochets using a bespoke supersized crochet hook and foot-high ball of recycled sheep's wool.

-For more information, see Kingston's Ecobuild page or watch an interview with our new VC at Ecobuild:
+For more information, watch an interview with our new VC at Ecobuild: